A Biography of the Doctor

 They are arrested by the police for a murder, but the Doctor manages to persuade the Police Chief of their innocence.
 He then demonstrates to his companions that it is impossible to leave the town before beginning to investigate some strange murders in the town.
 The Doctor thinks they are caused by some bodiless entity.
 They are captured by the entity but escape - discovering that the entity is somehow connected to a Gallifreyan Woprat from an ancient pre-TARDIS time machine.
 Realising that there is a problem with this reality the crew go back into the TARDIS (they are able to get in because his fourth incarnation has travelled back to open the door).
 The TARDIS sensors give the Doctor more information about what's going on and, in less than15 minutes, he comes up with a solution to save the people in the town from the collapse of their reality.

 Notes: The back cover blurb places the Second Doctor passages between Tomb of the Cybermen and The Abominable Snowmen.
-Victoria has been in the TARDIS for a few weeks, as that's how long ago she visited the 22nd Century according to page 165.
+Victoria has been in the TARDIS for a few weeks, as that's how long ago she visited the 22nd Century (p.
+165).